 - 7. The collection of revenue is of vital importance to the financial management of the Council.
 Failure to collect debts, and in a timely manner, has adverse implications to the Councils finances and cash flow. - 8.
-All of the debts for which write-off is requested (or is being reported) within this report relate to the period prior to 31st March 2019. - 9.
-Although this report seeks approval to write-off a number of uncollectable debts, any debt that is written-off can be re-instated at a later date should there be a further opportunity to recover part or all of the debt.

-10. The names of individual debtors have not been published because to do so may infringe the Data Protection Act 2018.
+All of the debts for which write-off is requested (or is being reported) within this report relate to the period prior to 31st March 2023. - 9.
+Although this report seeks approval to write-off a number of uncollectable debts, any debt that is written-off can be re-instated at a later date should there be a further opportunity to recover part or all of the debt. - 10.
+The names of individual debtors and their address have not been published because to do so may infringe the Data Protection Act 2018.

-IMPLICATIONS Finance The financial implications are detailed within the body of this report.
-Legal The Council's Constitution determines that the writing-off of debts in excess of £25,000 requires the prior approval by the Finance and Democracy Committee.
-Additionally amounts above a specified level that have been written-off by the Chief Financial Officer under delegated powers are required to subsequently be reported to the Finance and Democracy Committee for information purposes.
+IMPLICATIONS Finance The financial implications are detailed within the body of the Legal The Council's Constitution determines that the writing-off of debts in excess of £25,000 requires the prior approval by the Finance and Democracy Committee.
+Additionally, amounts above a specified level that have been written-off by the Chief Financial Officer under delegated powers are required to subsequently be reported to the Finance and Democracy Committee for information purposes.
 This report fulfils those requirements.
-Community Safety No direct implications Human Rights and Equalities No direct implications Sustainability and Environmental Impact No direct implications Health & Safety and Risk Management No direct implications
+Community Safety No implications arising from this report Human Rights and Equalities No implications arising from this report Sustainability and Environmental Impact No implications arising from this report Health & Safety and Risk Management No implications arising from this report